Anandaram Dhekial Phukan: Ancestry

+Anandaram was born to Haliram and his first wife, Prastuti in 1829.
+Purandar Singha after the restoration of his kingdom, was made a tributary king in undivided Sivasagar and Lakhimpur districts, decided to rule the country in old traditional method and conferred the title of Dhekiyal Phukan on Anadaram.

 Early life and education

 Phukan was born in 1829 at Guwahati in the Dhekial Phukan family.
 His father Haliram Dhekial Phukan wrote and published Asom Buronji and Kamakhya Yatrapaddhati in Bengali and distributed them freely.
 He also contributed to the Bengali magazine Samachar Chandrika.
+He had taken hisformal initiation from Kalidas Bhattacharya of the family of "Parvatiya Gosain" brought to Assam by Rudra Singha (r.1696–1714).

 Anandaram started his school life in Guwahati.
 In 1841, the then commissioner Jenkins sponsored him to go to Calcutta and study in Hindu College.
 After studying for three years there, he came back to Guwahati and took further lessons in English from Mr. Blend.
 He also took up some lessons in Sanskrit and Urdu.

 He got married in 1846 and took a government job the following year.
 He served as Dewan of the king of Bijani, Munsif, and Junior Assistance Commissioner, among other positions.